-Why you’ll love this old fashioned date loaf recipe
+Why you’ll love this date bread recipe

-This classic, old fashioned recipe is my favourite, delivering a loaf that is never dry, but not sticky or damp either.
-It’s just perfectly moist, with great slicing texture.
-I also love the touch of molasses.
+- This classic old-fashioned date nut bread recipe is my favourite, delivering a loaf that is never dry, but not sticky or damp either.
+It’s just perfectly moist, with a great slicing texture.

 Molasses – you’ll want to use “Fancy” molasses here, for best results and flavour.
 Cooking molasses will work, though the molasses flavour will be stronger in the finished loaf.
 I don’t recommend Blackstrap molasses as I feel like the flavour might be too strong here.
 If you don’t have or want to use molasses, you can substitute it with an equal amount of honey, maple syrup or golden syrup.